An analytical model of momentum availability for predicting large wind farm power: Discussion

 Our model derivation suggests the effects of farm blockage and increased PGF could (at least partly) counteract.
+Note that this is a direct result of our assumption that the pressure changes at the front and rear of the farm are of equal magnitude.
 A strong free-atmosphere stratification reduces the wind speed in front of the farm \citep{Wu2017,Lanzilao2022}.
 This reduces the net advection of momentum into the farm.
-When this occurs, an additional pressure gradient is induced across the farm.
-This increases the momentum supply to the farm.
-In our model, the combined impact of the two effects is independent of the wind speed at the front of the farm (equation \ref{eqn:adv_pgf}).
-This suggests the negative farm blockage effect could be counteracted by the increased PGF.
+When this occurs, an additional pressure gradient tends to be induced across the farm, which increases the momentum supply to the farm.
+This suggests the negative effect of farm blockage on the farm power could be somewhat counteracted by the increased PGF.
+The extent to which these effects counteract will likely depend on atmospheric conditions.
 For cases NS and CS in \citet{Lanzilao2022}, the atmospheric conditions are kept constant except for the free-atmosphere stratification.
-The CNBL showed a much greater wind farm blockage yet both cases had a similar farm-averaged power.
-Hence, the interaction between farm blockage and PGF seems important and requires further investigation in the future.
+The CNBL case (CS) showed a much greater farm blockage yet both cases had a similar farm-averaged power, supporting the above argument.
+The very recent LES study of \citet{Lanzilao2023} also suggests farm blockage often occurs with an increased PGF.
+However, the degree to which these effects counteract remains unclear.
+Hence, the relationship between farm blockage and PGF seems important and requires further investigation in the future.